 Where It Falls Short

 It is a tracker, not a coach.
 It tells you the data, not what to do with it.
 And the daily logging burden is real.
-Most people do not stick with it long term.
+Many people do not stick with it long term.
+The interface is also less polished than the consumer-friendly competitors.

 ooddle: Protocol Without Logging